ibm-cloud-docs/containers/cs_users.md

 You can add users to an {{site.data.keyword.Bluemix_notm}} account to grant access to your clusters.
 {:shortdesc}

-Before you begin, verify that you have been assigned the `Manager` Cloud Foundry role for an {{site.data.keyword.Bluemix_notm}} account.
+Before you begin, verify that you are assigned the `Manager` Cloud Foundry role for an {{site.data.keyword.Bluemix_notm}} account.

 1. [Add the user to the account](../iam/iamuserinv.html#iamuserinv).
 2. In the **Access** section, expand **Services**.